ramadatta/rumaps/README.md

 ## Acknowledgments

-RUMAPS was developed using the datamapplot library.
+- RUMAPS was developed using the datamapplot library.
 Special thanks to the team behind DataMapPlot for their amazing work.
+- Publicly available [Tabula Muris h5ad](https://figshare.com/articles/dataset/Tabula_Muris_Scanpy/13363628?file=25753577) file was used to demonstration purposes.

 ---